Frequently Asked Questions

 What is included in the rent?
-Your room, three meals a day, transportation, some activities, basic cable, and internet access.
+Your room, three meals a day, transportation on the Carta Care-a-Van, some activities, basic cable, and internet access.

 How many residents do you have?
 We have two residential co-ed homes located on 7 acres of land.
 Each house accommodates up to 10 residents.

 How are meals handled?
 Residents are asked to prepare their own breakfast and lunch.
 Nutritious food is provided for these meals or residents may provide their own special items.
 The evening meal is prepared by staff and is served family-style, with all residents gathering at the table for the meal.